Is Late Summer Too Late to Start Chicks?

 - Existing hens are broody in the Fall.
 Let your hens do the work for you!
 They will raise your new babies for you, which means less time in a brooder box!

-As always, we at Purely Poultry are doing our very best to help our flock owners get the supplies and support they need to provide for their flocks.
-We know availability is pushing out until May, June and even July with some breeds right now.
+As always, we at Purely Poultry are doing our very best to help our flock owners get the supplies and support their need to provide for their flocks.
+We know availability is pushing out until May, June, and even July with some breeds right now.
 Our farms are simply overwhelmed.
 In an effort to help relieve some pressure on our farms and our customers, we’re offering a Late Summer Sale!

 When you place an order and request a ship date for September or beyond, we’re offering a 10% discount!
 Use the code “DelayShip” and place your order today!